Canonizing Graphs of Bounded Rank-Width in Parallel via Weisfeiler--Leman: Weisfeiler--Leman for Graphs of Bounded Rank-Width

 \subsection{Split Pairs and Flip Functions}

-In designing a pebbling strategy for graphs of bounded rank width, Grohe \& Neuen \cite{grohe2019canonisation} sought to pebble a set of vertices $X \subseteq V(G)$ such that $\rho(X) \leq k$ and pebbling $X$ partitions the remaining vertices into sets $C_{1}, \ldots, C_{\ell}$ that can be treated independently.
+In designing a pebbling strategy for graphs of bounded rank-width, Grohe \& Neuen \cite{grohe2019canonisation} sought to pebble a set of vertices $X \subseteq V(G)$ such that $\rho(X) \leq k$ and pebbling $X$ partitions the remaining vertices into sets $C_{1}, \ldots, C_{\ell}$ that can be treated independently.
 Furthermore, we want for each $i \in [\ell]$ that either $C_{i} \subseteq X$ or $C_{i} \subseteq \overline{X}$.
 As there can be many edges between $X$ and $\overline{X}$, this is hard to accomplish in general.
-To this end, Grohe \& Neuen \cite{grohe2019canonisation} utilized split pairs and flip functions, which we will recall shortly.
+To this end, Grohe \& Neuen \cite{grohe2019canonisation} utilized split pairs and flip functions.
+We will now recall their framework.